-Children with ASD often need rituals.
+Some children with ASD have rituals.
 For example, your child might keep a favourite object in a specific place, like the bottom corner of a drawer in the bedroom.
 She might have to get it out and touch it before bed.
 Or she might drink only from a particular cup, or ask the same questions and always need a specific answer.

-Routines are also important to children with ASD.
-For example, they might like to eat, sleep or leave the house in the same way every time.
+Routines are often important to children with ASD.
+They might like to eat, sleep or leave the house in the same way every time.
 For example, a child might go to bed happily if you follow his regular bedtime routine, but won’t settle if the routine is broken.
-Another child might get very upset if his route to preschool is changed, or insist he puts his clothes on in the same order each morning.
+Another child might get very upset if his route to preschool is changed, or might insist he puts his clothes on in the same order each morning.

-How routines and rituals might help children with autism spectrum disorder
+How obsessions, routines and rituals help children and teenagers with autism spectrum disorder

-We don’t know what causes obsessions and obsessive behaviour or the need for routines and rituals.
+We don’t know what causes obsessive behaviour or the need for routines and rituals.
 The cause might not be the same for everyone.

-Children with ASD typically have sensory sensitivities.
-This can also lead to them developing obsessions and rituals.
+Also, children with ASD typically have sensory sensitivities.
+This can lead to them developing obsessions and rituals.
 For example, a child might stroke someone’s hair whenever she can because she enjoys the feeling or it helps her feel calm.

 Handling obsessions, routines and rituals

-Some children with ASD – and their families – can live with daily obsessive behaviour, routines and rituals.
+Some children with autism spectrum disorder (ASD) – and their families – can live with daily obsessive behaviour, routines and rituals.
 Others might want to find ways to handle the habits in a different way.

-If you’re thinking about doing things differently, it can be helpful to ask some questions about the habit and how it affects your child and family.
+If you’re thinking about doing things differently, it can help to ask some questions about the habit and how it affects your child and family.
 For example:

-- Is my child’s behaviour affecting his ability to learn?
+- Is your child’s behaviour affecting his ability to learn?

-- Is my child’s behaviour affecting her social life?
+- Is your child’s behaviour affecting her social life?

-- Is my child’s behaviour affecting our family’s ability to carry out day-to-day activities, or to go on holidays or trips?
+- Is your child’s behaviour affecting your family’s ability to carry out day-to-day activities, or to go on holidays or trips?

-- How would I feel if this behaviour is the same in a few years?
+- How would you feel if this behaviour is the same in a few years?

-- Is my child’s behaviour causing harm to himself or others?
+- Is your child’s behaviour causing harm to himself or others?

 Your answers to these questions might help you decide whether it’s worth trying to change things.
 And if you decide you do want to work on the obsessions and routines, your answers might guide you in what to focus on.